EricMuller/spring-boot-sample/README.md

 # Spring-boot Application Sample

-Backend with Spring boot
++ Backend with Spring boot
-Front with Angular2
++ Frontend with Angular2
-Social Authentification wih github
++ Social Authentification with github (Spring security with sessionid for now)

+## Build and Run

-mvn clean install
++ mvn clean install
-mvn spring-boot:run
++ mvn spring-boot:run

-run only on http://localhost:8080/  ( cuz Auth2 congfiguration)
++ test only on http://localhost:8080/  ( cuz Auth2 congfiguration)